 Naturalization Test Tip: Rights granted by the Declaration of Independence include life, liberty and the pursuit of happiness.

-Naturalization Test Tip: Discover the two parts that make up the U.S. Congress: The Senate and the House of Representatives.
+Naturalization Test Tip: Two parts make up the U.S. Congress: the Senate and the House of Representatives.

-Naturalization Test Tip: You can find the answers to nearly half of 100 questions used in the naturalization test among the exhibits and displays at the National Constitution Center.
+Naturalization Test Tip: Find the answers to nearly half of 100 questions used in the naturalization test among the exhibits and displays at the National Constitution Center.

-Naturalization Test Tip: You'll need to know what made Ben Franklin famous.
-His namesake museum will guide you through his history as a U.S. diplomat and how he started the first Free Library.
+Naturalization Test Tip: Be sure to know what made Benjamin Franklin famous.
+His namesake museum guides visitors through his history as a U.S. diplomat and how he started the first Free Library.

 Naturalization Test Tip: George Washington is also known as the “Father of Our Country.”

 The Second Bank of the United States houses a permanent exhibition that traces the development of the nation through portraits of George Washington, Alexander Hamilton, signers of the Declaration of Independence and U.S. Constitution and other significant figures in America’s history.

 Where: Second Bank of the United States, 420 Chestnut Street